bgupta13/bgupta13/README.md

-# Hi there 👋
+# Hello

-I am a graduate from Western Illinois University and I majored Computer Science with an Emphasis on Cybersecurity.
-I have experience in a plethora of languages and fields as I'll list below.
+I am a graduate from Western Illinois University and I majored in Computer Science with an Emphasis on Cybersecurity.
+I have a strong foundation in Cybersecurity and some projects to go along with it.

 ## Languages